This post may contain affiliate links. Please read my full disclosure policy here.

 How to handle too much extra time at the airport

-Ok, so now you might have gotten to the airport too early.
-Realize that you will likely be able to occupy a bit of time just looking out the window at the planes.
+Ok, so now you probably got to the airport too early.
+Realize that you’ll be able to spend a bit of time just looking out the window at the planes.
 We’ve forgotten how amazing flight is, but the kids aren’t jaded yet.

-You’ll also likely be able to kill some time riding the moving walkway and the escalators.
+You can also kill some time riding the moving walkway and the escalators.
 (Obviously try to find ones in areas of the airport with less traffic).

 Many airports are well set-up for kids with playgrounds and cool things to see.
 You might research your airport beforehand to know what your options are just in case.